 Service Area Registration Services Budget Ref.
-EIA 32 Head of Service Paul Holloway / Steven Hird Briefly and sim oly explain what budget changes are propose d.
-Budget Proposal which customers Service will be reorganised to optimise income go can access the certificate search and extending val).
-There will also be an increase in fees and cl the hours for whi Highlight the m avoided ain / most significant potential impacts which will need to be removed, mitigated or Summary of impacts The increase in fees and charges will have a financial impact on all service users but no disproportionate impact on any equalities groups.
+EIA 32 Head of Service Paul Holloway / Steven Hird Briefly and simply explain what budget changes are proposed.
+(Link to Guida nce) Budget Proposal The Registration Service will be reorganised to optimise income generation.
+This includes lim which customers can access the certificate search and extending the hours for which ceremo (subject to approval).
+There will also be an increase in fees and charges.
+Highlight the main / most significant potential impacts which will need to be avoided (Link to Guidance) removed, mitigated or Summary of impacts The increase in fees and charges will have a financial impact on all service users but no disproportionate impact on any equalities groups.
 There is no increase to the minimum statutory charge of £49.00 for a basic Register Office marriage The reductions in opening hours for the search room will have the same impact on all equalities groups, which, in the main, will be a delay in the time it takes to receive a certificate.
 The service remains open albeit on a limited basis.
 Customers can still contact the General Registration Office for the same service during normal office hours.
 The changes to ceremony times provide customers with more choice for marriages and civil partnerships, resulting in an improved service for customers.
 Impacts identified on the following 'protected characteristics': none, Key actions to reduce negative impacts What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts?
-We will advertise the hours in which the search room is open so as not to inconvenience customers, as well as changes to fees and charges and the new ceremony times.
+(Link to Guidance) We will advertise the hours in which the search room is open so as not to inconvenience customers, as well as changes to fees and charges and the new ceremony times.
+To use Hyperlinks press the 'Ctrl' key and right-click on the underlined link - each guidance section has a lin k back to the question.
+Complete all three colu mns for each group (Link to Guidance)

+Different Groups to be included in assessment Possible positive or negative impact on group/s?
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.

 Age No The budget savings do not introduce a specific impact to this group but there will be a financial impact across all groups as a result of the increase in fees and charges.
-Similarly, there may be an impact as a result services provided by the will be widely advertised.
+Similarly, there may be an impact as a result of the reduction in access to the search room.

-Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

-of the reduction in access to the search room.
 Extending the hours in which ceremonies can take place offers customers across all equalities groups more choice.
+All changes to services provided by the Register Office will be widely advertised.

 Disability No

 Ethnicity/Race No

 Gender No See above

 Gender reassignment No

 Religion or Belief No

 Sexual Orientation No

 Child Poverty No

 Other groups relevant to this proposal No

-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ive impacts identified across your service are ce areas?
-Please explain what these might be